From Vulnerability Discovery to Exploit Path Construction

 CVE-2021-41773 / CVE-2021-42013

-Apache HTTP Server 2.4.49 and 2.4.50 provide a clean public example of why the weakness label is not the whole story.
+Apache HTTP Server 2.4.49 and 2.4.50 provide a clean public case that grounds why the weakness label is not the whole story.
 Path traversal and file disclosure became a route toward stronger outcomes when CGI execution surfaces were available.

 A simple way to read the thesis is through a modest example.
 A file-path control issue might first look like constrained file access.
 If that path exposes configuration or secrets, the result is no longer just disclosure.
 It becomes a transition into stronger control.

-Apache HTTP Server 2.4.49 and 2.4.50 provide a clean public example of why the weakness label is not the whole story.
+Apache HTTP Server 2.4.49 and 2.4.50 provide a clean public case that grounds why the weakness label is not the whole story.
 Path traversal and file disclosure became a route toward stronger outcomes when CGI execution surfaces were available.

 That is the difference between counting a weakness and reasoning about a chain.
 The first gives you a label.
 The second gives you a route.